The Emotional Seller: Strategies for Navigating Grief, Divorce & Sentimentality

 • Maintain a Backup Strategy

-If they pause listing, suggest strategies like waiting until seasonality improves, staging first, or pre-marketing—keeping them active and hopeful.
+If they pause the listing, suggest options like waiting for better seasonality, staging first, or pre-marketing.
+The point is to keep them active and hopeful.

 A thoughtful closing leaves a lasting impression.